Summary: This example shows how to create choropleth maps using Mapbox layers in F#.

 id property corresponds to the fips code.

-To visualize some data using these counties as locations on a choropleth map, we need some exmaple data:
+To visualize some data using these counties as locations on a choropleth map, we need some example data:

 The data looks like this:

 As the data contains the fips code and associated unemployment data, we can use the fips codes as locations and the unemployment as z data: